mgyrider/FtpServer/README.md

 # FtpServer
-a simpe Ftp client and server
+a simple FTP client and server